pingidentity/pf-authn-js-widget/README.md

 ### **Enabling Captcha**
-In order to use Captcha with HTML form Adapter, we must import `api.js` from Google's CDN at `<script src="https://www.google.com/recaptcha/api.js?onload=onloadCallback&render=explicit" async defer></script>`
+In order to use Captcha with HTML Form Adapter, we must import `api.js` from Google's CDN at `<script src="https://www.google.com/recaptcha/api.js?onload=onloadCallback&render=explicit" async defer></script>`
 Once the script is loaded, then we will instantiate the widget.
 Three functions are needed:

         var authnWidget;